1ncontinentia/Incon-Undercover/README.md

 #### General

-* Optimised detection system: enemies respond in a realistic and credible way to undercover units without destroying performance
+* Optimised detection system: enemies respond in a realistic and credible way to undercover units without destroying performance (tested on 20+ undercover units simultaneously with +/- 4 fps difference)
+* Operates primarily on each client, very little information is passed to the server - server performance impact is therefore kept to a minimum even when multiple players are undercover at the same time
 * Works on players and their AI subordinates
 * Players must "act" their role; doing weird stuff will raise suspicion and could blow your cover
-* Responds to whether the units are in vehicles or on foot, dressed as enemies or civilians, whether it is day or night, with each situation requiring players to behave appropriately
+* Responds to whether the units are in vehicles or on foot, dressed as enemies or civilians, or whether it is day or night, with each situation requiring players to behave appropriately
 * Suspicious enemies may challenge units or watch and follow them if they act strange; the more weird stuff you do, the more likely they are to see through your disguise
 * Once undercover units become compromised, enemies will remember the vehicles they are spotted in and clothes they are wearing
 * Change your clothing (both uniform and either headgear or goggles) and if no enemies sees you doing it, your new disguise may stick